Homer Rice: Georgia Tech

 His longest tenure as an athletic director though came at the Georgia Institute of Technology, where he served from 1980 to 1997, and was inducted into Omicron Delta Kappa.
-He took a $62,000 a year pay cut to leave the Cincinnati Bengals, despite stiff opposition from Paul Brown who strongly favored Rice staying with the Bengals, in pursuit of fulfilling his life's mission of building an athletic program with the student-athlete Total Person Program as a cornerstone.
+Rice joined Georgia Tech after being fired by the Cincinnati Bengals following an unsuccessful two-year stint as head coach (8-19) of that team.
+Upon firing Rice, Bengals General Manager Paul Brown stated, “It was rather obvious to all that a change had to be made.”

-In the first year of Rice's tenure as Athletic Director, Rice and the Georgia Tech Athletic Association started the Student-Athlete Total Person Program to prepare their student-athletes for the world of collegiate sports, and beyond.
+In his first year as Rice's Athletic Director, Rice and the Georgia Tech Athletic Association started the Student-Athlete Total Person Program to prepare their student-athletes for the world of collegiate sports, and beyond.
 The seven-pillar program focuses on personal growth, academic success, and career preparation in addition to athletic achievement.
 It saw great success and was soon offered to all Georgia Tech Students.
 Rice's Total Person Program later became the model for the NCAA's Life Skills Program, offered at over 200 colleges and universities across the United States.

 Athletic success during Rice's tenure included a 1990 National Championship in football, 1990 Men's Basketball NCAA Final Four, nine consecutive appearances in the NCAA Tournament in basketball, three ACC Tournament Championships in basketball, 18 players selected in the NBA draft, 1994 College Baseball World Series runner-up, 13 consecutive NCAA appearances in baseball, six first-round selections in Major League Baseball draft, 1994 NCAA runner-up in golf, two golfers named Player of Year in the 1990s, three Olympic gold medalists in track and three Olympians in baseball, four top ten finishes in Track and 14 ACC team championships including football (1), baseball (4), basketball (3), golf (5) and volleyball (1).

 Notable hires of Rice's include Bobby Ross (football), George O’Leary (football), Bobby Cremins (men's basketball), Jim Morris (baseball), Danny Hall (baseball), and Bernadette McGlade (women's basketball), who is Georgia Tech’s first full-time female coach.